 In 1955 Charlie purchased Redwood Valley Vineyards, 175 acres of vineyard located at the headwaters of the Russian River, nestled at the base of rolling foothills.
 When Charlie purchased the vineyard, farmers were averaging as little as $40 a ton for their grapes, as the demand for quality wine based on true varietals had not yet been established.
 Most growers were still farming what Charlie calls “standard” grapes that were used by the major wine producers to make Burgundy and Chablis--the basic table wines of the times.
 But after a few short years of growing “vin ordinaire”, Charlie could see the tide was turning.
 He began working with Karl Wente, Robert Mondavi and others on moving to a varietal-focused vineyard.
 Charlie was one of the first growers on the North Coast to plant Chardonnay, Riesling, Cabernet Sauvignon, and Pinot Noir.
 And over the next 35 years, Charlie would add another six varietals to the soils of Redwood Valley Vineyards including Petite Sirah, Sangiovese, Merlot, Pinot Blanc, Muscat Canelli and Zinfandel.

-And while growing the fruit was his first passion, the downturn in the grape market in the late 90s gave Charlie and Martha pause.
-It was time to take some of the premium fruits that had been nurtured and cultivated with such care and bottle it themselves.
-The first label, BARRA of Mendocino, was born in 1997.
+And while growing the fruit was his first passion, the downturn in grape prices in the late 90s gave Charlie and Martha pause.
+In 1997 they decided to launch their first brand, BARRA of Mendocino.
 Girasole Vineyards debuted three years later in 2001.
-All BARRA of Mendocino and Girasole Vineyards wines are made with 100% estate grown, hand-picked grapes from organic-certified vineyards.
+All BARRA of Mendocino and Girasole Vineyards wines are made with 100% estate grown, certified organic grapes.